 Nadi astrology is based on predictions that an ancient Tamil sage called Agathiyar is supposed to have written on palm leaves.
 The leaves were initially stored in the Saraswati Mahal Library in Tanjore, Tamil Nadu.
 However, most of them were auctioned during British rule.
-Families of astrologers from Vaitheeswaran Koil, a Shiva temple around 250 kilometers south of Chennai near Chidambaram, obtained the leaves and passed them down from generation to generation.
+Families of astrologers from Vaitheeswaran Koil, a Shiva temple about 250 kilometers (155 miles) south of Chennai near Chidambaram, obtained the leaves and passed them down from generation to generation.

 Hence, Vaitheeswaran Koil is considered to be the birthplace of Nadi astrology.